hschne/win-gists/README.md

 A simple gist client for windows.

 #Planned

-Upload files as gists via windows context menu.
-Authentication
+Add Exception handling when Authentication fails
+Or when no connection is present
 Open File in browser after upload
-Settings for the above.
+Add Bubble popups for when the upload has finished.
+Add Gui for settings (?)